Our Future

 Redeveloping Maesteg Town Hall

-Maesteg Town Hall has been the cultural heartbeat of the Llynfi Valley for almost 140 years.
+Maesteg Town Hall has been the cultural heartbeat of the Llynfi Valley for over 140 years.
 C.R.M.
 Talbot, the second longest serving MP in the nineteenth century, laid the foundation stone in October 1880.
-He donated £500 – the equivalent of over £59,000 in 2019 – towards the building fund.
+He donated £500 – the equivalent of over £77,000 in 2025 – towards the building fund.
 The miners of the valley levied a day’s wages towards the cost of completion.
 Maesteg Town Hall opened its doors for the first time in 1881.
 It was remodelled just before World War One and was Grade II listed in the 1980s.
+The preservation of the building’s architectural heritage features, such as the brick archways, tiling, cornicing and columns were a key part of the redevelopment project.

-Maesteg Town Hall is also the permanent home of six painting s by the prominent Welsh artist, Christopher Williams.
-Williams was born in 1873 and brought up in Commercial Street, Maesteg by his father, the local g rocer Evan.
-Described by the Prime Minister David Lloyd George as “one of t he most gifted artists Wales has produced”, Williams died in 1934, on th e day that two of his paintings ‘Paolo and Francesca’ and ‘The Artist’s Father’ were formally presented to the Town Hall by his son Gwyn.
+Historic paintings from Christopher Williams have also been restored and are now back on display in the main hall.
+Williams was born in 1873 and brought up in Commercial Street, Maesteg by his father, the local grocer Evan.
+Described by the Prime Minister David Lloyd George as “one of the most gifted artists Wales has produced”, Williams died in 1934, on the day that two of his paintings ‘Paolo and Francesca’ and ‘The Artist’s Father’ were formally presented to the Town Hall by his son Gwyn.